 Preparing for Proposed Changes to the Rules of Civil Procedure in Ontario: Strategic Insights & Practical Steps for In-House Counsel

 Dramatic changes have been proposed for Ontario’s Rules of Civil Procedure.
-Whether the recommendations are adopted in whole or in part, in-house counsel teams should be thinking about steps that may be needed to ensure their business can transition seamlessly to a new litigation procedure.
+Now that the final recommendations from the Civil Rules Review Working Group have been released, in-house counsel teams should be thinking about steps that may be needed to ensure their business can transition seamlessly to a new litigation procedure.
 We have set out some considerations for in-house teams to help prepare for a smooth transition.

 Overview of the Proposed Framework

-The Civil Rules Review Working Group, established by the Ontario Superior Court of Justice and the Ministry of the Attorney General, have proposed significant reforms to the Rules of Civil Procedure in the Civil Rules Review Phase 2 Consultation Paper.
+The Civil Rules Review Working Group, established by the Ontario Superior Court of Justice and the Ministry of the Attorney General, has proposed significant reforms to the Rules of Civil Procedure in the Civil Rules Review Final Policy Report.
 The proposed changes aim to create a more efficient and accessible civil justice system.
 Our overview of the proposed changes and key differences from the existing Rules can be found here.

-The proposed changes are still under consultation and review and will not be implemented until January 1, 2026.
-It is unclear whether the proposed changes will be adopted in their entirety, in a modified form, or not at all.
-If adopted, the conduct of litigation in Ontario will fundamentally change for both lawyers and their clients.
+The proposed changes are still under review by the Attorney General.
+The timing, extent, and specifics as to how the proposed changes will be implemented are not clear.
+However, if the proposed recommendations are adopted in any fashion, the conduct of litigation in Ontario will fundamentally change for both lawyers and their clients.

-While litigants and lawyers await the next phase of the consultation process to be completed, we have compiled steps that in-house legal teams can consider taking now to assist with an eventual transition, particularly in light of the two key elements of the proposals.
+While litigants and lawyers await the Attorney General’s response, we have compiled steps that in-house legal teams can consider taking now to assist with an eventual transition, particularly in light of three key elements of the proposals.

 Key Elements of the Proposed Framework

-1. Fixed Timelines for Case Resolution: The proposed Rules aim to ensure all cases reach a substantive hearing within two years, with several prescribed judicial check-in points.
-Court appearance dates will be fixed, with adjournments granted only in exceptional circumstances.
+2. Fixed Timelines for Case Resolution: The proposed Rules aim to ensure most cases reach a substantive hearing within two years, with prescribed judicial check-in points.
+Hearing dates will be fixed, with adjournments granted only in exceptional circumstances.

-2. Up-front Evidence Model: The proposed Rules eliminate oral examinations for discovery, replacing them with sworn witness statements exchanged early in litigation.
-They also replace the traditional relevance-based discovery process with a reliance-based standard, requiring parties to disclose documents they intend to rely on and known adverse documents.
+3. Up-Front Evidence Model: The proposed Rules significantly curtail oral examinations for discovery, replacing them with sworn witness statements exchanged early in litigation.
+They also replace the traditional relevance-based discovery process with a reliance-based standard, requiring parties to disclose documents they intend to rely on, with a follow-on process for additional document requests.

 Strategic Insights & Practical Steps for In-House Counsel